joharflo/joharflo/README.md

-## Associate of Science in Informatics.
-Specialist in Database Management and Security.
-CompTIA Security+ and AWS Certified Solutions Architect.
-20 years of programming experience in technologies such as PHP, Java, Python, and JavaScript; database administration in MySQL, PostgreSQL, and Oracle.
+### I hold an Associate of Science in Informatics with a specialization in Database Management and Security.
+I am certified in CompTIA Security+ and as an AWS Certified Solutions Architect.
+My programming expertise spans PHP, Java, Python, and JavaScript, and I have experience in administering MySQL, PostgreSQL, and Oracle databases.